ClaudiuIoanMaftei/toxic-spans-detection/README.md

 If you cannot run `pytest` command, try installing it manually with pip/pip3.
 Ultimately, run `python -m pytest` to run it without having the executable in the ```$PATH``` variable.

+# To run ML component

+Unzip the archive found in the directory src/server/core/ml/data

 # To run DL component

 The DL component uses TensorFlow and keras to apply a CNN model over the given input.
 In order to install these, there are a few steps you need to follow first: